An In-Depth Look at Leash Walking Equipment

 If you are going to walk your dog on a harness, I would recommend using a traditional Y-Shaped harness.
 Many of the Y-Shaped harnessed today have a clip in the front to hook the leash to which will aid a little in detering pulling.

 Head Halter- If you have a dog that tends to lunge at other dogs or moving objects on the walk, this is generally a good choice.
 It provides a lot of control, probably the most control.
 However, this collar is rarely my first choice because of the long acclimation period before the dogs accepts the head halter.
 Some dogs will adapt in a couple of days whereas others can take several weeks if at all.
 You also have to be careful that the dog does not injur itself if they lunge into the leash as this will cause their head to tun sideways very quickly which could cause a muscle strain.

 Prong Collar- The design of these collars look intimidating.
 When used appropriately however, they can provide a lot of control with large dogs without the uncomfortable sensation of a head halter.
 I have used these collars on my personal dogs and I don’t have a problem with a client that wants to use a prong collar with their dog.
 The goal of all training collars is to get the dog walking without pulling so the owner finds their walk with their dog enoyable.

 Use your own judgment when deciding to try this type of collar or any type of collar.
-If you don’t like this type of collar, you should not use it.
-It is your dog and you should never feel forced into using something that you don't like whether it be from a trainer or pet store owner.
+If you don’t like this type of collar, then you should not use it.
+It is your dog and you should never feel forced into using something that you don't like whether it be from a trainer or a friend.

 With all of the different sizes and breeds of dogs, there is never going to be one style of collar that will be the best for all dogs.
 Use this list article as a guide to begin experimenting with the style of collar that is going to work best for YOUR dog.